 What is Yoga?

-As per the Oxford dictionary, Yoga is “a Hindu spiritual and ascetic discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practised for health and relaxation.”
+As per the Oxford Dictionary, Yoga is “a Hindu spiritual and ascetic discipline, a part of which, including breath control, simple meditation, and the adoption of specific bodily postures, is widely practiced for health and relaxation.”
 The word “yoga” is derived from the Sanskrit word “Yuj” which means “to join” or “to unite”.
 It is the union of “Atma” (Individual Consciousness) and “Paramatma” (Universal Consciousness) which indicates a perfect harmony between the mind, body, man, nature, and the universe.

 Also Read: World Hypertension Day

 International Yoga Day is celebrated every year on the 21st of June.
 This custom began in 2015.
 We are so proud to say that this internationally celebrated day was initiated by our very own current Prime Minister of India, Narendra Modi On 27 September 2017 While he was delivering his speech at the United Nations General Assembly (UNGA)

 “Yoga is an invaluable gift of India’s ancient tradition.
 It embodies unity of mind and body; thought and action; restraint and fulfilment; harmony between man and nature; a holistic approach to health and well-being.
 It is not about exercise but to discover a sense of oneness with yourself, the world, and nature.
 Changing our lifestyle and creating consciousness, can help in well-being.
 Let us work towards adopting an International Yoga Day.” – Narendra Modi (UNGA)